 Campus Card Policy

-Campus Cards are a University initiative led by the CIS Service and have been introduced in the interests of the University community as a whole.
+Campus Cards are a University initiative led by the CIS Service and are used in the interests of the University community as a whole.
 Access control is not something specific to the Library, but we are one of the main sites where it has been implemented.
-It ensures the safe and secure study environment students expect and has enabled us to extend opening hours significantly, both late at night and at weekends.
+It ensures the safe and secure study environment students expect and has enabled us to extend opening hours significantly, both late at night and at weekends and 24/7.

 The very small part individual University members need to play in helping to ensure a safe environment for everyone is to carry their Campus Card at all times.
 Staffing Library entrances on several sites throughout extensive opening hours for people who have forgotten to carry their card, and putting in place alternative identify check systems is costly.